-For the year ended June 30, 2022, the College's contribution to this 403(b) defined contribution plan was \$593,063, which is 14.2 percent of the employees' eligible salaries.
+For the year ended June 30, 2023, the College's contribution to this 403(b) defined contribution plan was \$721,366, which is 14.2 percent of the employees' eligible salaries.
 The College has no further liability once annual contributions are made.
-Additionally, College employees contributed \$86,638 to their individual accounts in fiscal year 2022.
+Additionally, in fiscal year 2023, College employees contributed \$110,702 to their individual 403(b) accounts, and \$26,899 to their individual 457 accounts.

 In September 2011, the College voted to discontinue participation in Social Security Administration.
 As a result, beginning in October 2011, the College began contributing 6.2 percent of retirement eligible employee's salaries into their respective 403(b) in place of the Employer Social Security contribution.
-The College's contributions totaled \$282,794 for the year ended June 30, 2022.
+For Nationwide, the College's contributions totaled \$326,273 for the year ended June 30, 2023.